raspberrypilearning/mood-indicator/en/step_4.md

 --- task ---

 --- collapse ---

 ---
 title: Call a different function when each button is pressed
 ---

+You can have multiple buttons that each call a different function when they are pressed.

+Make sure you use the function names from your project and just use the name of the function, do not call it by adding brackets.

 --- code ---
 ---